bc-luke/harbour-city/README.md

 # Harbour City

-The (in progress) WordPress theme for the Harbour City Hoppers website.
+The WordPress theme for the Harbour City Hoppers website.